mikeverbruggen/knock-knock/README.md

 # Klopvaart Intranet

-This is the WordPress theme for the [Klopvaart](http://www.klopvaart.nl) Intranet.
+This repository contains the development environment and the WordPress theme for the [Klopvaart](http://www.klopvaart.nl) Intranet.

 ## Setup